muhammadaus/Kai-Sign/README.md

 Kai-Sign is a platform where users can create and verify ERC7730 metadata.
 The workflow involves:

-1. Users build ERC7730 metadata specifications
+1. Users build ERC7730 metadata specifications.
 2. These specifications are sent to Reality.eth, a crowdsourced verification system using an escalation game, backstopped by Kleros.
-3. After passing verification, the metadata is curated and displayed on a single page
+3. After passing verification, the metadata is curated and displayed on a single page.

 This approach ensures trusted and verified metadata through decentralized consensus mechanisms.